-It’s hot, the sun is shining, and it’s a beautiful day.
+It’s hot, the sun is shining and it’s a beautiful day.
 Is there any better way to enjoy an unbeatable Minnesota summer than to splash around at the beach?
 Swimming is a great, low-impact way to exercise your whole body.
 Better yet, it’s fun for the whole family.
-Swimming areas in Three Rivers are located near play areas, trails, visitor centers, campgrounds, and more so you can make a day of it.
+Swimming areas in Three Rivers are located near play areas, trails, visitor centers, campgrounds and more so you can make a day of it.

-Swim Pond Passes
+Elm Creek Swim Pond

-Beach and Swim Pond Information
+Swim Pond Information & Passes

 For the perfect mix of a pool and lake, try the swim ponds featuring giant beach umbrellas and filtered, chlorinated water.
 Swim ponds can be found at Lake Minnetonka Regional Park and Elm Creek Park Reserve.